pnrjason/pnrjason/README.md

-<h1 align="center">Hi 👋, I'm Raizo</h1>
+### About Me
-<h3 align="center">Welcome to my digital portfolio!
+Welcome to my digital portfolio!
 I'm a student deeply passionate about backend development.
 My primary focus lies in web development and automation.
-Combining my technical know-how with a fondness for creative problem-solving, I'm dedicated to crafting distinctive and effective digital solutions.</h3>
+Combining my technical know-how with a fondness for creative problem-solving, I'm dedicated to crafting distinctive and effective digital solutions.

 <h3 align="left">Connect with me:</h3>
 <p align="left">